DarkXelus/react-native-onesignal/README.md

 ### Change User Subscription Status

-We exposed the setSubscription API of OneSignal (both Android & iOS).

 *You can call this method with false to opt users out of receiving all notifications through OneSignal.
 You can pass true later to opt users back into notifications*

 ```javascript